 Road to Hana, Paia, Hawaii

 This famous 44.5 mile route that starts in Paia, Hawaii will take you through the seaside village of Hana and over nearly 50 bridges.
 During your ride, you’ll also experience more than 600 hairpin turns.
 This is a route that’s best for those who are comfortable cycling with traffic.
 Plan some time to stop and admire the breathtaking waterfalls, formations, and landscapes around you.

 Little Switzerland, Fredericksburg, Texas

-Located in the rolling hills of the Texas Hill Country is Fredericksburg, home of one of the best rural cycling routes in the Southwest.
-Lance Armstrong trained on this 41 mile route, and if you’re looking for a scenic tour you’ll be hard pressed to find a better place to go for a ride.
-The springtime provides amazing views of blooming wildflowers, and the weather then won’t bee too hot and muggy.
+Located in the rolling hills of the Texas Hill Country in Fredericksburg, home to one of the best rural cycling routes in the Southwest.
+Lance Armstrong trained on this 41-mile route, and if you’re looking for a scenic tour you’ll be hard pressed to find a better place to go for a ride.
+The springtime provides amazing views of blooming wildflowers, and the weather then won’t be too hot and muggy.
 All of the hills you’ll go over are 300 feet or less, so it’s not too taxing a route.

 Get the Right Gear